Register below to attend the next info session on Monday, October 1, 2018 at 8pm Eastern.

 Benefit from the UF’s heritage of academic excellence and complete an NASM- and CAEP-accredited master's program entirely online.

-Dr. William I. Bauer is an Associate Professor of Music Education and Director of the Online Master of Music in Music Education program in the School of Music at the University of Florida.
+Dr. William I. Bauer is a Professor of Music Education and Director of the Online Master of Music in Music Education program in the School of Music at the University of Florida.
 At UF Dr. Bauer teaches undergraduate and graduate level classes in music education that include music education research, measurement and assessment, technology for music learning, and music in higher education.
 Dr. Bauer’s book, Music Learning Today: Digital Pedagogy for Creating, Performing, and Responding to Music, was published in 2014 by Oxford University Press.

 As the Graduate Programs Advisor at University of Florida, Tiffany engages with prospective graduate level students to assist with every facet of their admission process to help them reach their educational and professional goals.
 She has over 6 years of professional experience with top universities.
 Her experience includes senior academic advising, business management, sales, and marketing.
 Tiffany holds a Master of Arts in Psychology and Organizational Leadership from The Chicago School of Professional Psychology and a Bachelor of Arts in Psychology from the University of Texas.